Backlinks break on the internet all the time.

 Finding broken link building is dirty work.
 It requires hours of time mining pages, reviewing content, and crafting fresh content.
 But for this time and effort to yield benefits, you have to be effective with your link building outreach.

 The easiest option is to use a tool like Ninja Outreach, which automatically mines contact information from the websites you input.
 This includes names and email addresses.
 You can then send bulk emails that are personalized to the recipient.
 The tool even lets you input your own templates, which you can use for different types of contact.

 The other option is more time-intensive but doesn’t require a subscription fee.
 You can simply use your Gmail account and a tool like FindThatLead.
 (Or you can manually search for contact information on your own.)

 Broken link building is just one tactic.
-If you want to be successful with broken link building – and SEO in general – you’ll need to implement a variety of strategies and techniques.
+If you want to be successful with broken link building – and SEO in general – you’ll need to implement a variety of strategies and techniques for reclaiming backlinks.
 You’ll also need to be prepared to pivot and evolve over time.